bdcheck/Hive-Mechanic-Client-Python/README.md

 ---

-`issue_commands(commands, player)`: Transmits a series of commands to the remote Hive Mechanic installation.
+`client.issue_commands(commands, player)`: Transmits a series of commands to the remote Hive Mechanic installation.

 Parameters